stephenslab/smashr/README.md

 can redistribute it and/or modify it under the terms of the [GNU General Public License][gpl] as published by the [Free Software Foundation][fsf]; either version 3 of the License, or (at your option) any later version.
-See the [LICENSE](LICENSE) file for the full text of the license.

 ## Citing this work